Skip to main content

 • Set-Up: Participants will each have assigned areas on the wall-mounted rail system to hang posters.
 Simply find your name and insert the poster next to it.

-• Posters 1 through 16 will be on the second floor and Posters 17 through 29 will be on the third floor.
+• Posters 1 through 17 will be on the second floor.

 • Thumbtacks are prohibited.
 Tape deemed appropriate for the walls will be available to secure the corners of the poster.